Rythian2277/Luanoid/docs/API.md

 In the default StateController this is the distance from the bottom of the HumanoidRootPart to the surface the Luanoid is on to define levitation height.

+### MaxSlopeAngle

+`number`

+In the default StateController this is the maximum slope angle that the Luanoid can climb.
+If the angle of a slope is greater they will slide down the slope.

 ### AutoRotate

 `boolean`